Making an application

-Anyone can make an application to VCAT if they are concerned that a person is not making reasonable judgements because of disability and there is a need for a guardian or administrator to be appointed.
+Anyone can make an application to VCAT if they are concerned that an adult is not making reasonable judgements because of a disability, and there is a need for a guardian or administrator to be appointed.

 Temporary orders allow VCAT to act swiftly to protect a person with disability who is unable to make reasonable judgments and who is in urgent need of assistance.